7 days a week, 365 days a year from 08:00 – 20:00

-An appointment is not required in order to visit the Minor Injuries Unit and patients are seen in order of priority.
+An appointment is not required in order to visit the Urgent Treatment Centre and Minor Injury Unit.
+Patients are seen in order of priority.
 During busy periods, waiting times will inevitably be longer but our aim is to see you as quickly as possible.

 You may also be referred to us by your GP, or other health professional.
 Or the Ambulance Service may bring you to the unit.

-What happens on arrival at the Minor Injury Clinic?
+What happens on arrival at the Urgent Treatment Centre and Minor Injury Unit?

 On arrival a receptionist will ask for the following information;